Dyslexia expert Kelly Steinke, founder of READ Learning Educational Services, talks about raising dyslexia awareness in schools and why it matters.

 Please note, the term ‘approach’ is not synonymous with the term ‘program’.
 There are hundreds and maybe thousands of reading programs available to educators.
 ‘Approach’ refers to the actual teaching method/style in which a student is taught.
 This includes but is not limited to the sequence of content taught, how content is presented, the type of text that is used for students to read, specific strategies that are taught to support reading and spelling skills, and strategies to support memory and generalization of concepts.

 At my reading center we only use Orton Gillingham-based approaches.
 Orton Gillingham is a very different way of teaching reading (when compared to balanced literacy approaches) and is steeped in medical research as opposed to educational philosophy / theory.
 It’s intense, explicit, sequential, multisensory, rule-based and focuses on spelling just as much as it does reading.
 Reading and spelling are taught in tandem.
 Orton-based interventions focus on phonemic awareness, phonics, decoding, fluency, accuracy, and spelling.
-If you’d like more information on how to teach spelling systematically, check out the Silver Moon Spelling Rules program.

 What are some of the characteristics of students who come to your center?